The Bell Curve: Part I. The Emergence of a Cognitive Elite

 In the first part of the book Herrnstein and Murray chart how American society was transformed in the 20th century.
 They argue that America evolved from a society where social origin largely determined one's social status to one where cognitive ability is the leading determinant of status.
 The growth in college attendance, a more efficient recruitment of cognitive ability, and the sorting of cognitive ability by selective colleges are identified as important drivers of this evolution.
 Herrnstein and Murray propose that the cognitive elite has been produced by a more technological society which offers enough high skill jobs for those with a higher intelligence to fill.
-They also propose that by removing race, gender or class as criteria (via the establishment of free primary education and the prohibition of discrimination) the main criteria of success in academic and professional life is becoming primarily based on cognitive ability.
+They also propose that by removing race, gender or class as criteria (via the establishment of free primary education and the prohibition of discrimination) the main criterion of success in academic and professional life is cognitive ability.
 Increased occupational sorting by cognitive ability is discussed.
 They maintain that cognitive ability is the best predictor of worker productivity.

 Herrnstein and Murray argue that due to increasing returns to cognitive ability, a cognitive elite is being formed in America.
 They argue that this elite is getting richer and progressively more segregated from the rest of society.